 Oklahoma City and Tulsa, the two biggest cities in Oklahoma, are the state’s economic anchors and as a result, the state’s population tends to concentrate around these metro areas.
 That means the state of Oklahoma has a large demand for skilled health care professionals and that includes certified nursing assistants (CNAs).
 For people interested in working in health care, becoming a CNA in Oklahoma can be a great first step in a rewarding career.

 In order to work as a Nurse Aide in a long-term care facility or nursing home for longer than 120 days (four months), you need to achieve state certification.
-Both training and the competency exam are required to be completed within these four months in order to continue being employed as a Nurse Aide.
-Military nurses, nursing students, and foreign nurses may directly take the exam as they can apply to be exempted from the training by providing the relevant documents to the Department of Health.
+Both the written and the competency exam are required to be completed within these four months in order to continue being employed as a Nurse Aide.
+Military nurses, nursing students, and foreign nurses may directly take the exam as they can apply to be exempted from classes by providing the relevant documents to the Department of Health.

 Oklahoma CNA Certification Requirements